WhatsApp

 Press Release

-1. Not Knowing Who Your Target Audience Is
+1. No Idea About Who Is Your Target Audience

-However, the most important mistakes relate more to ignoring the targeted audience.
-If your news release does not interest those reading it, then it becomes completely useless.
-Understand the tastes and preferences of the target audience in order to create a message for their attention.
+But the most relevant mistakes are connected with forgetting a targeted audience.
+If your press release is not interesting to people reading it, then it becomes absolutely useless.
+Know tastes and preferences of the target audience to prepare a message for their attention.

-Tip: Know precisely who your audience is, and let it guide you in crafting an attention-grabbing headline and body that speaks directly to their interests and particular needs.
+Tip: Know precisely who your readers are, and let that guide an attention-grabbing headline and body copy that talks directly to their own interests and particular needs.

 2. Poor Headlines

-Your headline is a first impression of your news release.
-A weak or generic headline may mean the difference between a story that gets picked up and one that falls by the wayside.
+Your headline is the first impression of your news release.
+A weak, generic headline can make all the difference between a picked-up story and one that is left to fall by the wayside.

-Tip: Your headline needs to be attention-grabbing and informative.
-It needs to be clear, concise, and reflect the main news point.
+Tip: Your headline should be attention-grabbing and informative.
+It must be clear and concise, summarizing the main news point.

-Industry-specific terms may be old hat to you, but to a journalist or reader who is not a specialist in your field, they are confusing.
-Too much jargon will turn off the audience.
+You may be used to the technical vocabularies and expressions of your industry, but a journalist or any reader who is not expert in your sphere, will find them confusing.
+Too much jargon will turn off your readers.

-A press release should have news value.
-If your release doesn’t bring anything new or useful, it’s not going to get interest.
+A press release needs to be newsworthy.
+If your release doesn’t bring anything new or useful to readers, interest is not going to spark.

-Tip: Emphasize the news value of your release.
-Bring out what’s newsworthy, important, or unique about the story.
+Tip: Emphasize the newsworthiness of your release.
+Draw attention to what is newsworthy, important, or unique in the story.

 5. Forgetting the Boilerplate

-The most forgotten part of your release is probably going to be that short section about your company: the boilerplate.
-It puts your organization in context and helps establish credibility.
+More likely than not, the most overlooked part of your press release is the small section about your company: the boilerplate.
+It sets your organization in context and gives it credibility.

-Tip: Include a nicely written boilerplate with information about your company, its mission, and achievements.
+Tip: Include a well-written boilerplate that describes your company, its mission and accomplishments.

 6. Not Addressing Media Contact